kontopoulos/ARGOT/README.md

 - The n-gram graphs (NGG) representations.
 See [thesis, Chapter 3](http://www.iit.demokritos.gr/~ggianna/thesis.pdf) of George Giannakopoulos for more info.
 - The NGG operators update/merge, intersect, allNotIn, etc. See [thesis, Chapter 4](http://www.iit.demokritos.gr/~ggianna/thesis.pdf) of George Giannakopoulos for more info.
 - A text tokenizer (extraction of n-grams, words, sentences from a text etc.).
-- Feature extraction algorithm for document classification.
+- Feature extraction algorithm for document classification with the use of n-gram graphs.
 - Classifiers (Naive Bayes, SVM (current algorithm supports binary classification only)).
 - Markov clustering algorithm for similarity matrices.
 Many thanks to user [joandre](https://github.com/joandre/).
 - A simple clustering algorithm for documents based on graph similarities (under construction).